 Bronx Visitation Lawyer

 All too often, visitation with the children is considered the consolation prize for whichever parent was not granted full custody.
 As any Bronx Visitation Lawyer can advise you, the Supreme Court handling a Divorce and the Family Courts in the State of New York are allowing greater quantities of time for visitation with the parent without custody.
 This is true even for those who do not have joint custody.
 If legal arguments are correctly presented, the visitation could be permitted far beyond the more conventional schedule of interchanging weekends.
 Now, visitation schedules might consist of recurrent weeknight visits, prolonged visitation and also overnight stays.
 Expanded vacations with a child, as well as retrieving and delivering the child to school may also be included.
-The Bronx Visitation lawyers at Stephen Bilkis and Associates can share with you that these kinds of increased visitation schedules are becoming more customary throughout New York State.
+The Bronx Visitation lawyers at Stephen Bilkis & Associates, PLLC can share with you that these kinds of increased visitation schedules are becoming more customary throughout New York State.
 Bronx Divorce Attorneys and Bronx Family Attorneys, who are advocates for Fathers Rights and Grandparents Rights, are greatly pleased with this trend for the non custodial parent.

 As you may be aware, “standard visitation” set-ups with a child usually consist of exchanges on alternating weekends, four weeks for vacation, and interchanging holidays.
 A Bronx Family Lawyer from our office explains when a judge determines that the parent seeking the extra visitation is trustworthy, that judge may permit a visitation schedule that is generous and flexible.
 The Family Court seems to believe that a child does better if both parents remain involved in his/her upbringing.
 The best interest of your child is the legal standard by which these decisions are made.